nromyn/azure-docs/articles/storsimple/storsimple-virtual-array-deploy2-provision-vmware.md

 ### For the StorSimple virtual device
 Before you deploy a virtual device, make sure that:

-* You have access to a host system running Hyper-V (2008 R2 or later) that can be used to a provision a device.
+* You have access to a host system running VMWare ESXi (5.5 or later) that can be used to a provision a device.
 * The host system is able to dedicate the following resources to provision your virtual device:

   * A minimum of 4 cores.